bakery/baker-docs/intro/features.md

 # What is included

-- Full bootstrapped React Native application
+- Fully bootstrapped React Native application featuring
+ - Redux
- - ajsdkflj
+ -